ibm-apiconnect/cli/README.md

 The developer toolkit supports development of API proxies and API implementations.
 In this article we'll use the term **API** for the API proxy and the term **application** for the API implementation.

-API Connect provides first class integrated support for developing APIs and applications using the [LoopBack framework](https://docs.strongloop.com/display/APIC/Using+LoopBack+with+IBM+API+Connect).
+The developer toolkit provides a first class integrated development environment for producing APIs and applications using the [LoopBack framework](https://docs.strongloop.com/display/APIC/Using+LoopBack+with+IBM+API+Connect).
-LoopBack application projects can be created using the loopback command:
+LoopBack application projects can be created using the loopback
+command:

 ```
 apic loopback